DFE-Digital/get-into-teaching-app/app/views/content/home.md

 ---
   layout: "layouts/home"
-  title: "Inspire the next generation"
+  title: "Get personalised guidance to your inbox"
   description: |-
     If you want to get into teaching, we can help.
 Get information on training courses, funding, salaries and benefits - everything you need to take